 Automatic backup on external storage devices

-Currently, the wallet can only make automatic backups in the original PIVX directory.
-Once implemented, the PIVX wallet will allow users to choose automatic backup locations, such as external storage devices.
+The PIVX wallet now allows users to choose automatic backup locations, such as external storage devices.

 Ledger Hardware Wallet Masternode Collateral Support